 Carole Smith's Biography

-As superintendent, Smith has led efforts to support more effective teaching in PPS classrooms, improve educational equity for students and build stronger partnerships with higher education, community organizations, and other public and private partners.
+As superintendent, Smith has led efforts to support more effective teaching in PPS classrooms and build stronger partnerships with higher education, community organizations, and other public and private partners.

-During her tenure, PPS schools have produced significant gains in student achievement, including gains in early literacy, middle grade math and reading, and the number of students who are on track to graduate in high school.
-Schools have also narrowed the achievement gap in these key learning measures.
-In addition, PPS’ graduation rate has also increased.
+During her tenure, PPS schools have produced significant gains in student achievement while narrowing the academic opportunity gap between white students and students of color, including gains in early literacy, middle grade math and reading, and the number of students who are on track to graduate in high school.
+PPS’ graduation rate has also increased by 10 percentage points since 2008-09 and the gap between white students and students of color has narrowed and, in over half of PPS high schools, closed all together.

 Superintendent Smith brings more than 30 years of experience in education, including a 25-year relationship with Portland Public Schools.
 From 1982 to 2005, she was executive director of Open Meadow Schools in Portland, an accredited, nonprofit education program for middle and high school students that is affiliated with PPS.
 Under her leadership, the organization grew to become a national model for alternative education serving both struggling and gifted students who haven’t thrived in traditional settings.